RMS Aquitania: Postwar service and retirement

-The vessel was retired and sold to British Iron and Steel Corporation for scrap for £125,000 in 1950 at Faslane in Scotland.
-Dismantling took almost a year to complete.
+After its last voyage in February 1950 from Southampton to Faslane, the vessel was sold to British Iron and Steel Corporation for scrap for £125,000 at Faslane in Scotland.
+Dismantling took more than a year and was finished in November 1951.
 This ended a career which included steaming 3 million miles over 450 round voyages.
 Aquitania carried 1.2 million passengers through an active sea career that spanned nearly 36 years, making her the longest-serving Express Liner of the 20th century.
-Aquitania was the only major liner, and the largest commercial vessel, to serve in both World Wars.
+Aquitania was the only major liner and largest vessel to serve in and survive both World Wars.
 She was also the last four-funnelled passenger ship to be scrapped.
 The ship's wheel and a detailed scale model of Aquitania may be seen in the Cunard exhibit at the Maritime Museum of the Atlantic in Halifax.